 Written confirmation will be sought to ensure all statutory safeguarding checks have been carried out for individuals working at the establishment which are in line with those we would conduct on our own staff.
 Safeguarding arrangements will be agreed, including the arrangements for reporting pupils' attendance.
+School staff will follow guidance in EMAT Alternative Provision Commissioning Arrangements.

-20. Elective home education
+21. Elective home education